dieppon/Skeleton-SASS/README.md

 You can still use the pre-define classes to quickly build the grid by using just 2 includes `column-list` and `offset-list`.

+You can generate the whole grid using the mixin `generate-grid`.

 The other big advantage of Skeleton-SASS is that the actual grid widths are only calculated at compile-time.
 This means that your page width, number of columns, and margin sizes are all easily tweakable if you want to mix things up —- say, switch from a 16-column grid to a 24-column, or bump everything up to 1024px instead of 960px.

 The @media queries have been *mixin-fied* for a clear implementation throughout your project.
 Use `respond-to()` with simple names such as *desktop, tablet* or *mobile* rather complicate min and max widths.